-- Survival of the Fittest: Competing Evolved & Engineered Digital Organisms - Student teams are challenged to produce organisms with the highest fitness values in a particular environment through use of the free Avida-ED digital evolution software.
+- Competing Evolved and Engineered Digital Organisms - Student teams are challenged to produce organisms with the highest fitness values in a particular environment through use of the free Avida-ED digital evolution software.
 Their engineered and evolved organisms compete against each other in the same environment to determine the winner.
 They learn the benefits of applying the principles of natural selection to solve engineering design problems.

 As a class, review the answers to the discussion questions, as provided in the Assessment section.